ShirelyWen/Pokedex/README.md

 ### `npm install` or `yarn install`

-in vscode ternimal or local terminal
+in vscode terminal or local terminal

 to automaitically install the node modules